DataDog/hiring-engineers/answers.md

 <p align="center">
 <img src="Screenshots/tags2.png">
 </p>

+Tags are one of the most important aspects of any Application Monitoring in your environment as they allow you to aggregate and find metrics quickly.
+The [Tagging best practices](https://docs.datadoghq.com/tagging/) should be followed and integrated right at the start of your deployment.

 **Install a database on your machine (MondoDB, MySQl, or PostgresSQL) and then install the respective Datadog integration for that database**